 Practicing “sleep hygiene” is good for everyone – sleeping and waking on a regular schedule, having a bedroom that’s conducive to sleep, limiting naps – but it’s even more important during the sleep-challenged years of perimenopause and menopause.
 Why is insomnia so prevalent at this time?
 It may be that we lose the cortisol-dampening effects of our hormones, making it easier to get all fight-or-flighty and harder to calm down.
 Sleep routines can help us regain a more natural sleep rhythm.
 Don’t exercise within 3 hours of bedtime.
 Test out hydration timing so you don’t wake up thirsty, but you also don’t need to get up and pee during the night.
 Turn off electronic devices well before bedtime (yeah, sorry, but that includes tablets, cell phones, even your TV – time to rediscover books!).

 Don’t say goodbye to your gynecologist.

 If you still have a uterus, you’ll still need a Pap test every 3 years (more often if you have certain risk factors) and a pelvic exam every year.
-You may need help with other issues like vaginal dryness or atrophy, incontinence, and prolapse, which are even greater concerns after menopause.
+You may need help with other issues like a dry vagina or atrophy, incontinence, and prolapse, which are even greater concerns after menopause.
 Plus, your gyno is a good source of information on other health issues, so don’t cut off a great resource unnecessarily.